georgetballa/Warbler_Migration/readme.md

 ![2020 Sampled Means](./graphs/warbler_plots//CLT_all_years_8-Apr.jpg)

-Using the Welch's T-test with the assumption of non-equal variances I was able to determine that the mean latitude on April-8 2020 was not equal to the mean latitude over all years.
+Using the Welch's T-test with the assumption of non-equal variances determined that the mean latitude on April-8 2020 was not equal to the mean latitude over all years.

 >Ttest_indResult(statistic=536.5253279869985, pvalue=0.0)

 The reported P-Value was 0.0.
-Graphing to two mean distributions shows that both distributions do not overlap, confirming the test results.
+Graphing to two mean distributions shows that both distributions do not overlap, confirming the test results that there is no probability that the means are the same.

 ![2020 VS All Years Mean Distributions](./graphs/warbler_plots//CLT_overlay.jpg)